Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 \subsubsection{Flux analysis}

-In this analysis, we have used the emission line fluxes from the \texttt{Pipe3D} and MaNGA DAP.
+In this analysis, we have used the emission line fluxes from the MaNGA DAP and \texttt{Pipe3D}.
 Both pipelines provide the line fluxes obtained by fitting a Gaussian to the emission lines and using weighted moment analysis.
-In this work, we have utilised the Gaussian-fitted fluxes from DAP and moment analysis fluxes from \texttt{Pipe3D} pipeline.
+In this work, we have utilised the Gaussian-fitted fluxes of the S\,\textsc{ii} doublets from both DAP and \texttt{Pipe3D}.

-{\bf \texttt{Pipe3D} analysis:} The S\,\textsc{ii} and O\,\textsc{ii} lines fluxes for each galaxy have been taken from the data products obtained from \cite{Sánchez_2022} provided in the extension ``$\text{FLUX}\_\text{ELINES}\_\text{LONG}$”.
-We begin the analysis by plotting the spatially resolved maps of the fluxes s$_1$, s$_2$, o$_1$ and o$_2$.
+{\bf DAP analysis:} The S\,\textsc{ii} line fluxes for each galaxy have been taken from the data products obtained from \cite{Westfall_2019} and \cite{Belfiore_2019} provided in the extension ``EMLINE\_GFLUX”.
+We begin the analysis by plotting the spatially resolved maps of the fluxes s$_1$ and s$_2$.
 We find that the outer regions of some of the galaxies show certain pixels having negative flux values, which arise due to incorrect sky calibration and subtraction.
 For each galaxy, we have masked those pixels and divided each spatial map into annular bins of equal width.
 Only those bins were chosen for further analysis where the masked pixels were less than 30\%.
-As a consequence, the number of accepted bins in S\,\textsc{ii} and O\,\textsc{ii} may differ for some galaxies.
-This condition allowed us to remove 9 Non-SFGs since the spatial coverage in the remaining bins of these galaxies was not significant enough to carry out further analysis.
-Hence, this reduces our sample to 13 galaxies with 9 SFGs and 4 Non-SFGs.
-In the 13 galaxies, the masked pixels were interpolated in the resulting maps using bilinear interpolation.
+This condition allowed us to remove 1 SFG and 53 Non-SFGs since the spatial coverage in the remaining bins of these galaxies was not significant enough to carry out further analysis.
+Hence, this reduces our sample to 66 galaxies with 46 SFGs and 20 Non-SFGs.
+In the 66 galaxies, the masked pixels were interpolated in the resulting maps using bilinear interpolation.
 We have used the convolution and interpolation functions from Astropy\footnote{\href{https://docs.astropy.org/en/latest/convolution/index.html}{www.astropy.org/interpolation}}, where these methods are well implemented.